lamir-workshop/lamir-workshop.github.io/_talks/keynote3.md

   - Keynote
 ---

-I will present a pilot project focused on the digitization and encoding of one of six colonial polyphonic choirbooks from the Archivo Histórico Arquidiocesano de Guatemala (AHAG), an archive located next to the Metropolitan Cathedral in Guatemala City.
+In this talk, I will present a pilot project focused on the digitization and encoding of one of six colonial polyphonic choirbooks from the Archivo Histórico Arquidiocesano de Guatemala (AHAG), an archive located next to the Metropolitan Cathedral in Guatemala City.
 These choirbooks, copied in the 17th and 18th centuries,